A perfect day in Malaga

 From the market, here is a circuit that will take you past the most famous sites on a self-guided walking tour.

-Starting from the Camas parking lot - Atarazanas covered market is a great first stop - Enjoy the old town and have a look in the Iglesia Juan Bautista, have a look at the opulent decor inside. - Walk along the area in front of the Carmen Thyssen art museum, famous for Spanish renaissance paintings - there might be a good temporary exhibit here, the recent impressionist one was fantastic... - Continue your stroll through the narrow pedestrian streets filled with tapas bars, specialty food shops, clothing and art...
-We especially like the nougat makers - delicious - and little stores selling cones of paper filled with manchego cheese and iberico ham..
+Starting from the Camas parking lot - Atarazanas covered market is a great first stop - Enjoy the old town and have a look in the Iglesia Juan Bautista, see the opulent decor inside. - Walk along the area in front of the Carmen Thyssen art museum, famous for Spanish renaissance paintings - there might be a good temporary exhibit here, the recent impressionist was fantastic... - Continue your stroll through the narrow pedestrian streets filled with tapas bars, specialty food shops, clothing and art...
+We especially like the nougat makers - delicious - they give free samples! - and little stores selling cones of paper filled with manchego cheese and iberico ham..
 Make your way to Calle Larios, a splendid pedestrian avenue where you will find all the main brands of high-street shops, street performers, and spectacular lights at Christmas time.

 - From Calle Larios head further into the little streets toward the Picasso Museum, this is a must-see for your one-day experience.
 They have a very nice audio self-guide program.
 Lovely building and well laid out exhibit.